 Across the road from here, tucked away in the corner of a field, is the main battle headquarters.
 Originally a sunken chamber with communications centre and raised platform, it allows observers a full 360 degree view over the site and surrounding area.
 Built to specification 1008/41 it is sadly now flooded and standing proud of the ground.
-Both access are open to the more adventurous or fool hardy explorer.
+Both access points are open to the more adventurous, or fool hardy, explorer.

-The single largest and most well-preserved building is the original J type hangar.
+The single largest and most well-preserved building is the original ‘J’ type hangar.
 Used for farming purposes, it is well looked after and visible from most parts of the site.
-The T2 hangars that would have been opposite but are gone as has the control tower and other main structures.
+The T2 hangars that would have been opposite are gone. as has the control tower and other main structures.

-The best evidence of life at Polebrook can be seen from the entrance to the ‘industrial’ site on the Lutton to Polebrook road.
-This area, now woodland, is actually designated a nature reserve and access seems to be freely available.
+The best evidence of life at Polebrook can be seen from the entrance to the ‘industrial’ site on the Lutton to Polebrook Road.
+This area, now woodland, is actually designated a nature reserve and access is freely available.
 This small road is the original entrance to the airfield and to both your left and right are the technical areas.
-Beneath the leaves and muddy floor, road ways still lined with kerbstones, are visible and whilst the road way is not clear, it is possible to make out the general view of the site.
+Beneath the leaves and muddy floor, road ways still lined with kerbstones, are visible, and whilst the road way is not clear, it is possible to make out the general view of the site.